What is MiFID II?

 What is GDPR?

-GDPR is the General Data Protection Requirements.
+GDPR is the General Data Protection Regulation.
 This is effective from 25th May 2018 and is the result of an EU Directive.
 The aim of the legislation is to make you aware of where your data is being stored and who has access to it.
 You will have more rights on how your data is managed.
 This legislation affects all firms in the UK that hold personal data.

 As a result of this, AMFA will be reviewing its current data protection disclosures and is undergoing a larger review on data security as a whole.
 This is likely to mean that you will be asked to read and sign a Data Retention Agreement at some point.